ian-mark/Portfolio-Projects/Data Visualisation/Amazon and Attention/README.md

 Deliverables
 -------------------------

-Copy of the Jupyter notebook here
++Copy of the Jupyter notebook here
-Final report with the following:
++Final report with the following:
  - A justification of the critical design decisions against the visualization wheel proposed by Alberto Cairo
 - An effective, concise description of the key insights emerging from the visualisation